 The State of California and The Center at Sierra Health Foundation have partnered for the second phase of the State’s public awareness campaign focused on the needs of Latinx, Black and other communities experiencing disproportionate impacts of COVID-19.
-The campaign uses current public health data to prioritize impacted communities, and builds on the first phase of the campaign launched by the State in March.
+The campaign uses current public health data to prioritize impacted communities, and builds on the first phase of the campaign launched by the State.
 The campaign includes rapid deployment of messaging to encourage Californians to follow public health safety measures to keep them and others safe and prevent the spread of the virus, as well as to promote programs and financial support, such as disability, paid sick and family leave.
 Learn more on the State of California web site.
-View the news release.